gyselroth/micro-container/README.md

     * [Exposing and nesting services](#exposing-and-nesting-services)
     * [Configuring services via parent classes or interfaces](#configurung-services-via-parent-classes-or-interfaces)
     * [Using method result as service](#using-method-result-as-service)

-## Description
-This is a lightweight dependency injection container for PHP 7.1+.
-It supports full autowiring and lets you configure the container with whatever config system you want.
-It is completely configurable via a simple array.
-Since it does build everything on the fly (No worries reflection is cached by PHP itself) it is super fast and easy to use.
-Of course its features are limited compared to a DIC like Symfony or PHP-DI but it will fit for most projects and the configuration is simpler and feels more lightweight, however it still supports the most common needed features and combines that in a library as lightweight as possible.

 ## Features